MultiverseLearningProducts/react-unit-testing/README.md

 1. `git clone https://github.com/<your git account name>/React-Testing-Library-Net-Ninja`
 1. `cd React-Testing-Library-Net-Ninja`
 1. `git checkout 01-Starter-Project`
-1. Open VSCode and bring up a terminal in the `React-Testing-Library-Net-Ninja` directory.
+1. Open VSCode and select the React-Testing-Library-Net-Ninja folder, then bring up a terminal in the `React-Testing-Library-Net-Ninja` directory.
 1. `npm install`

 To run the sample React app type `npm start`